Cloves – The spice that nails the taste

 Cloves are one of the most powerful and intense spices of the world.
-The taste is strong, pungent, combined with a bitter, sweet astringent flavor.
+The taste is strong, pungent, combined with a bitter, sweet astringent flavour.

 Given the intensity of the spice, one should use it with caution and in less quantity.
 Using too much of cloves in a dish can be overpowering.